-^{[}The criterion of holding a valid Indian passport is subject to revision in case of further court orders or orders by a competent Government authority with regard to eligibility of OCI card holders.]
+[The criterion of holding a valid Indian passport is subject to revision in case of further court orders or orders by a competent Government authority with regard to eligibility of OCI card holders.]

-First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Astronomy (NSEA) November 25, 2018 (Sunday) 14:00 - 16:00 hrs Respective NSE registration centre 80 multiple choice questions with negative marking.
-English & Hindi (option during registration) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
-There will be greater emphasis on Physics, Mathematics and Elementary Astronomy.
-National Standard Examination in Biology (NSEB) November 25, 2018 (Sunday) 14:00 - 16:00 hrs Respective NSE registration centre 80 multiple choice questions with negative marking.
-English & Hindi (option during registration) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE National Standard Examination in Chemistry (NSEC) November 25, 2018 (Sunday) 11:00 - 13:00 hrs Respective NSE registration centre 80 multiple choice questions with negative marking.
-English & Hindi (option during registration) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
+First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Astronomy (NSEA) November 24, 2019 (Sunday) 14:00 - 16:00 hrs Respective NSE registration centre 80 multiple choice questions with negative marking.
+English & Hindi (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
+There will be greater emphasis on Physics, Mathematics and elementary Astronomy.
+National Standard Examination in Biology (NSEB) November 24, 2019 (Sunday) 14:00 - 16:00 hrs Respective NSE registration centre 80 multiple choice questions with negative marking.
+English & Hindi (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
+National Standard Examination in Chemistry (NSEC) November 24, 2019 (Sunday) 11:00 - 13:00 hrs Respective NSE registration centre 80 multiple choice questions with negative marking.
+English & Hindi (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.

-First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Junior Science (NSEJS) November 18, 2018 (Sunday) 10:00 - 12:00 hrs KV or JNV nearest to your NSE centre or some other designated centre.
+First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Junior Science (NSEJS) November 17, 2019 (Sunday) 10:00 - 12:00 hrs KV or JNV nearest to your NSE centre or some other designated centre.
 80 multiple choice questions with negative marking.
-English & Hindi (option during registration) Is broadly equivalent to secondary school level (up to and including Class X) of CBSE.
+English & Hindi (option at the time of enrolment) Is broadly equivalent to secondary school level (up to and including Class X) of CBSE.
 All the basic subjects of science (Biology, Chemistry and Physics) and Mathematics may have roughly equal emphasis.
-National Standard Examination in Physics (NSEP) November 25, 2018 (Sunday) 08:30 - 10:30 hrs Respective NSE registration centre A) 3-mark questions, each with only one of four options correct.
+National Standard Examination in Physics (NSEP) November 24, 2019 (Sunday) 08:30 - 10:30 hrs Respective NSE registration centre A) 3-mark questions, each with only one of four options correct with negative marking.
+Total 60 questions.
 B) 6-mark questions, each with one or more than one option correct.
 To get credit, all the correct option(s) and no incorrect option(s) should be marked.
-English, Hindi, Gujarati, Bangla (option during registration) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
+Total 10 questions.
+English, Hindi, Gujarati, Bangla (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.